House prices in first annual fall for 11 years, says the Halifax

 Some mortgage rates have risen sharply in recent weeks.

-Lenders are predicting further rises in the Bank of England's base rate, owing to general price rises - as measured by inflation - staying higher for longer than previously anticipated.
+It comes as lenders predict further rises in the Bank of England's base rate, owing to general price rises - as measured by inflation - staying higher for longer than previously anticipated.

 "This will inevitably impact confidence in the housing market as both buyers and sellers adjust their expectations," said Kim Kinnaird, director of Halifax Mortgages, who added that housing demand was cooling.